 I’ve never understood why manufacturers of artificial Christmas trees do not sell half-trees or three-quarter trees.
 Take a Christmas tree and cut it in half, length-wise, so that it can be placed flush up against a wall or in the corner of the room, which is what most people do anyway.
-Hardly anyone decorates the… Looking to read the remainder of “Half Of A Christmas Tree?”
+Hardly anyone decorates the… Thirsting to read the remainder of “Half Of A Christmas Tree?”
 Click this link!

 Cats are highly efficient machines for converting food in to sleep.